BIRTH CONTROL PILLS

 We can provide up to a year of birth control pills at a time.

-• Stops egg from leaving the ovary.
+• Stops the egg from leaving the ovary.

-• Prevents sperm from reaching the egg.
+• Blocks sperm so it can’t reach the egg.

-How The Pill Is Used:
+How The Pill Is Used

 • A pill is taken every day at the same time each day.